Spontaneous Coronary Artery Dissection (SCAD)

 Whilst in the ED we are very aware of, in fact you could say obsessed with, dissection or the aorta, similar pathology of the coronary arteries has gone relatively unrecognised.
 We are all familiar with the structural changes that can occur with the aortic dissection and the process within the coronary arteries is similar.

-It results from the developement of a false lumen, within the outer third of the tunica media.
+It results from the development of a false lumen, within the outer third of the tunica media.
 How this occurs is still under debate: it could be a tear between the endothelial and intimal layers (inside-out); or disruption of a microvessel within the vaso vasorum, leading to bleeding within the tunica media (outside-in); or it could be both.
 Regardless, this causes blood to propagate along this newly formed tract, blocking the true lumen and causing compression of the true lumen and a reduction in oxygen supply to the heart muscle.

 It turns out that Lucy is in the ‘classic’ group who get SCAD.
 90% are female between the ages of 47-53 years of age, often with fewer cardiovascular risk factors than those who get atherosclerotic disease.
 It also accounts for up to a fifth of myocardial infarctions during pregnancy and the peripartum period.
 Clearly this suggests an association with female sex hormornes, but the exact mechanism for this has not yet been elucidated.